|

 The listed elementary qualities of atoms are comparable to types of

-temperament, namely the temperament of the melancholic man corresponds with
+temperament, namely the temperament of melancholic man corresponds with

-prevalence of the element water; the temperament of the choleric man corresponds
+prevalence of water.
+The temperament of choleric man corresponds with prevalence

-sanguine man corresponds with prevalence of the element air.
+The temperament of sanguine man corresponds with prevalence of air.

 Sphere of feelings.